 Censorship in China has darkened many areas of the Internet, putting it far out of the reach of people in the country.

 The block on Gmail is a serious restriction on the ability of people to communicate through emails while they are in China.
 Although alternatives to Gmail are available, you can always use a VPN to unblock Gmail if it is your preferred mail service.
+You don’t always have to get a paid VPN.
+You can get a VPN for China free easily to unblock various websites.

 Our guide to unblocking Gmail in China with a VPN will provide you step-by-step analysis of it.